Easy to Use Legal Templates

-A Convertible Note Subscription Agreement is a contract with which an investor subscribes to a Convertible Note, a debt instrument that converts into equity under predefined conditions, typically in qualified financing, at a liquidity event, or on a maturity date.
+A Convertible Note Subscription Agreement is a contract for an investor to subscribe to a convertible note, which is a debt instrument that converts into equity under predefined conditions.

 The conditions for a convertible note to convert into equity under a Convertible Note Subscription Agreement are qualified financing, at a liquidity event, or on the maturity date.

 To raise funds by issuing convertible notes, either a Convertible Note Subscription Agreement or a Convertible Note Instrument can be used.
 If a company has one (or very few) investors subscribing for the note, a Convertible Note Subscription Agreement may be used.

 Contrary to a Simple Agreement for Future Equity (SAFE), a convertible note created under a Convertible Note Subscription Agreement is interest-bearing, has a maturity date, and specifies a minimum amount of funds to be raised at the equity financing.